WilliamJudge94/sxdm/docs/analysis.rst

 Setting Up Detector Channels
 ============================

-After importing the data, the User will likley want to store detector channel values for the Experimental Run.
+After importing the data, the User will likely want to store detector channel values for the Experimental Run.
 This avoids having to remember them every time the User would like to go back and analyze a specific dataset.
 To begin, run the following